michaelmengistu/multithreaded-server-client/README.md

 # multithreaded-server-client
-server that can store and send any data file extremely fast by using multi-threading.
+Created a server that can store and send any data file extremely fast by using multi-threading.
 Also includes data files of 15 patients ECG values in the data base and makes a histogram of the data values of the patients to send to the client when requested.

 ## How to run and use the server: